Skip to content

 Definition

-Training-style excerpt
+Training-style notice

 FDC 6/1234 ZKC MO..AIRSPACE KANSAS CITY, MO..TEMPORARY FLIGHT RESTRICTIONS.
 WI AN AREA DEFINED AS 3 NMR OF 390620N0943500W SFC-3000FT.
 EFF 2607161800 UTC UNTIL 2607162300 UTC.